Tignes Le Lac

 It provides a large well-linked and high-altitude ski area with a very reliable snow record (it's open 11 months of the year!), thanks to the La Grande Motte Glacier and the fact that it backs onto the peaks of the Italian border.
 According to 'Where to Ski and Snowboard' Tignes is listed as "Good snow guaranteed for a long season - about the best Alpine bet".
-You can also ski the glacier in the summer months with our sister company Peak Retreats.
+You can also ski the glacier in the summer months (see details with our sister company Peak Retreats).

 As a whole, the Tignes-Val d'Isere ski area has become one of Europe’s premier ski resorts.
 With its varied ski terrain, easy ski access and excellent lift system, it offers something for everyone – from complete beginners to thrill-seeking off-pisters!